MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ---
 # How to assign users and groups to traffic forwarding profiles

 Assign specific users and groups to a traffic forwarding profile.
-User or group assignment limits the scope of the traffic forwarding profile so you have a mechanism to rollout the profile safely and at a controlled pace.
+User or group assignment limits the scope of the traffic forwarding profile so you have a mechanism to roll out the profile safely and at a controlled pace.

 ## Prerequisites
 - Group-based assignment requires Microsoft Entra ID P1 or P2 license.